-LAN ID USE/REDEVELOPMENT STRATEGIES Capital Improve- ments Code & Policy Amend- ments Other Plans & Programs 1 Continue to require new development to analyze and mitigate for project-related traffic impacts, including pedestrian and bicycle access and safety. √ 2 Apply a new "East Main TOD" zone to replace the existing OLB zone between Main Street, 112th Avenue SE, SE 6th Street and 114th Avenue SE and that includes, at a minimum, the following standards: A mix of uses (e.g. residential, retail, office, hotel) within a project and/or individual building Housing for a variety of family sizes and income levels that fits with the quality of the community Maximum square footage for building footprints and floor plates Allow a mix of retail uses that does not include "big box" retail Retail and service uses scaled to primarily serve the community and located within pedestrian areas to generate street-level activity Maximum site FAR of 4.0 and building height of 200 feet - both of which can only be achieved through a bonus/incentive system that ensures quality development Establish a minimum base FAR that is sufficiently high enough to support the kind of vibrant, place-making development described in the CAC's recommended vision statement Allow additional FAR up to 5.0 and height up to 300 feet only within 250 feet of the Main Street right-of-way or 114th Avenue SE right-of-way and only through a development agreement or similar mechanism that provides greater quality of development and public benefit (e.g. architectural design, enhanced pedestrian environment and place-making, community benefits, public amenities) beyond the requirements for achieving the 4.0 FAR and 200 foot height Limit building height to 65 feet within 50 feet of 112th Avenue SE for buildings outside of the additional FAR/Height (5.0, 300 feet) area; utilize building design that steps back height above 65 feet beyond the area within 50 feet of 112th Avenue SE Use landscaping and architectural design to minimize the appearance of the "wall effect" (i.e. a solid line of building facades) along 114th Avenue SE.
-3 Minimize or eliminate the Mount Rainier view corridor to prevent undermining redevelopment and transit-oriented development (TOD) goals and the CAC desire to locate taller buildings farther from 112 th Avenue SE. ✓ 4 With redevelopment of the Red Lion and/or Hilton Hotel sites, construct a new public street along or in the immediate vicinity of their common property line to convey automobile, pedestrian and bicycle traffic between 112 th Avenue SE and 114 th Avenue SE and to provide additional access to both properties. √ √
+Capital Code & Policy Other Plans 8 TRATEGIES Improvements Amendments Programs 1 Continue to require new development to analyze and mitigate for project- related traffic impacts, including pedestrian and bicycle access and safety. \checkmark Apply a new "East Main TOD" zone to replace the existing OLB zone between Main Street, 112th Avenue SE, SE 6th Street and 114th Avenue SE and that includes, at a minimum, the following standards: A mix of uses (e.g. residential, retail, office, hotel) within a project and/or individual building Housing for a variety of family sizes and income levels that fits with the quality of the community Maximum square footage for building footprints and floor plates Allow a mix of retail uses that does not include "big box" retail Retail and service uses scaled to primarily serve the community and located within pedestrian areas to generate street-level activity Maximum site FAR of 4.0 and building height of 200 feet - both of which can only be achieved through a bonus/incentive system that ensures quality development Establish a minimum base FAR that is sufficiently high enough to support the kind of vibrant, place-making development described in the CAC's recommended vision statement Allow additional FAR up to 5.0 and height up to 300 feet only within 250 feet of the Main Street right-of-way or 114th Avenue SE right-of-way and only through a development agreement or similar mechanism that provides greater quality of development and public benefit (e.g. architectural design, enhanced pedestrian environment and place-making, community benefits, public amenities) beyond the requirements for achieving the 4.0 FAR and 200 foot height Limit building height to 65 feet within 50 feet of 112th Avenue SE for building soutside of the additional FAR/Height (5.0, 300 feet) area; utilize building design that steps back height above 65 feet beyond the area within 50 feet of 112th Avenue SE 3 Minimize or eliminate the Mount Rainier view corridor to prevent undermining redevelopment and transit-oriented development (TOD) goals and the CAC desire to locate taller buildings farther from 112th Avenue SE.
+V 4 With redevelopment of the Red Lion and/or Hilton Hotel sites, construct a new public street along or in the immediate vicinity of their common property line to convey automobile, pedestrian and bicycle traffic between 112th Avenue SE and 114th Avenue SE and to provide additional access to both properties. ~ \checkmark

-LAND USE/REDEVELOPMENT STRATEGIES Capital Improve- ments Code & Policy Amend- ments Other Plans & Programs 5 Revise the standards for the "OLB" zone between 112 th Avenue SE, SE 6 th Street, SE 8 th Street and 114 th Avenue SE to allow for a broader mix of uses and taller buildings to enhance the limited redevelopment potential, including: The same quality and similar design standards as the new "East Main TOD" zone Increase maximum site FAR to 1.0 and increase building height to 100 to 120 feet achievable through a bonus/ incentive system that ensures quality development.
-6 Re-evaluate parking ratios for TOD and encourage parking to be structured underground or located internal to other structures.
-11 ✓ 7 Incorporate design standards that create safe and secure environments (e.g. visibility, lighting) in and around the new development. ✓
+Land Use/Redevelopment STRATEGIES Capital Improvements Code & Policy Amendments Other Plans & Programs 5 Revise the standards for the "OLB" zone between 112th Avenue SE, SE 6th Street, SE 8th Street and 114th Avenue SE to allow for a broader mix of uses and taller buildings to enhance the limited redevelopment potential, including: The same quality and similar design standards as the new "East Main TOD" zone Increase maximum site FAR to 1.0 and increase building height to 100 to 120 feet achievable through a bonus/ incentive system that ensures quality development. ~ 6 Re-evaluate parking ratios for TOD and encourage parking to be structured underground or located internal to other structures. \checkmark 7 Incorporate design standards that create safe and secure environments (e.g. visibility, lighting) in and around the new development. \checkmark